9 Stroller-friendly Hiking Trails for LA Parents To Hike with Toddlers

 Los Angeles, CA 90068

 Walking around the reservoir is a mix of urban planning with surprising natural encounters, whether that be a spray of wildflowers or a curious deer.
-While the journey up to the reservoir can be steep if you park near the bottom (though thankfully, there's a stroller-friendly sidewalk), the rest of the journey is flat and peaceful -- expect little ones to fall asleep on the 3.4 mile loop.
+While the journey back to your car can be steep if you park near the top of the hill (though thankfully, there's a stroller-friendly sidewalk), the rest of the journey is flat and peaceful—expect little ones to fall asleep on the 3.4-mile loop.
+Since cars are not allowed on this wide (mostly paved) path, it's also a great place for young bikers or kids with scooters.

-Finally, if you're looking for a walk in another park and wondering whether or not you could push a stroller there, check this list of paved trails to avoid awkward surprises.
+Finally, if you're looking for a walk at another park and wondering whether or not you could push a stroller there, check this list of paved trails to avoid awkward surprises.

 Originally published January 12, 2012